xtv-online/live-tools/README.md

 A possible suggestion to fix this is to move the mute/listening states into a session-long database, so state is saved on the server, and on reconnect of each client (director or other), the mute/unmute states are re-established from what is saved in the database.

+### iOS
+Intercom & Fullscreen mode not fully supported on iOS.
+This is a limitation by Apple and cannot be solved with a web-app

+### Compatibility
+We recommend to use Chrome for the director and the camera clients.
+Firefox currently shows issues with the intercom, this is due to an issue with peerJS and should be fixable.
+We do not recommend the use of Safari.
+Microsoft EDGE and the latest version of Internet Explorer should be working, but this has not been tested.
 ### Others
 * Message acknowledgement is still work in progress
 * Scheduling has not been implemented